 Gluten free burgers, pancakes, cocktails, excellent brunch and gluten free beer.
 Copasetic is a lovely little café/restaurant that offers a huge range of gluten free options.
 Fine for us coeliacs too as they prepare any gluten free food options in a dedicated area, away from the gluteny options.

-A new fully gluten free restaurant that has opened since my last visit.
+A fully gluten free restaurant that has opened since my last visit.
 Reviews seem to be good and no cross-contamination worries, so I will definitely be checking it out when I next visit.
+A coeliac follower recently went and she told me it certainly got her seal of approval and she loved it.

 Chicken and chips, staff are trained to prevent cross-contamination and are well-versed in gluten free options.
 The menu includes fried potatoes cooked in a dedicated fryer.
 Menu is clearly marked up with the cross-grain symbol to show which dishes are gluten free.